Theodor P. von Brand

-Theodor P. von Brand (June 5, 1927 in Erlangen, Germany - November 15, 2004 in Thurmont, Maryland), (German notation Theodor Philipp Rudolf Freiherr von Brand zu Neidstein) was an American judge descending from a German noble family.
+Theodor P. von Brand (June 5, 1927 in Erlangen, Germany - November 15, 2004 in Thurmont, Maryland, US), (German notation Theodor Philipp Rudolf Freiherr von Brand zu Neidstein) was an American judge descending from a German noble family.

 Biography

-Von Brand was born in the German university city of Erlangen as the son of the renowned biochemist Theodor von Brand, who was dismissed from his position as a professor in 1933 due to his opposition to the ruling National Socialists.
-The family came to Maryland in 1936.
+Von Brand was born Erlangen as the son of the biochemist Theodor von Brand, who was dismissed from his position as a professor in 1933 due to his opposition to the ruling National Socialists.
+The family moved to the US in 1936.
 Von Brand joined the US Navy in 1944.
 After his return, his four-year studies at Brown University were financed by the Navy.
 Later, he served in the US Army in the occupation forces in post-war Germany.
 He completed his studies by earning his law degree in 1954 from George Washington University in Washington D.C.

 Von Brand worked for almost fifteen years on antitrust cases at the Federal Trade Commission in Washington, D.C.
 During his legal career he also worked at the Social Security Administration, where he presided over black-lung disability cases brought by Appalachian coal miners.
 At the Interstate Commerce Commission, he ruled on the need for oversight of credit bureaus.
 Until his retirement, he served as an administrative law judge for the US Department of Labor where he presided over whistleblower cases concerning issues such as the rights of employees complaining of health risks in the workplace and the rights of California farmworkers to adequate working conditions.

-He is the father of Andrew and Alexander von Brand and Eleanor Harris.
+Legal Career

+Following his graduation from George Washington University Law School in 1954, Theodor P. von Brand began his career in the federal service of the United States.
+For nearly fifteen years, he worked at the Federal Trade Commission, where he dealt primarily with antitrust matters.
+He subsequently entered the federal administrative judiciary.

+As an Administrative Law Judge (ALJ), von Brand served several federal agencies, including the Social Security Administration, the Interstate Commerce Commission, and the United States Department of Labor.
+His work encompassed social security, labor, and regulatory cases, many of which involved issues of considerable public importance.

+Social Security and Regulatory Law

+At the Social Security Administration, von Brand presided over claims brought by Appalachian coal miners suffering from black lung disease (coal workers' pneumoconiosis).
+These cases formed part of the federal compensation programs established to address occupational illnesses in the coal mining industry.

+While serving at the Interstate Commerce Commission, he handled regulatory matters involving economic oversight.
+According to contemporary accounts, his work included decisions concerning governmental supervision of credit bureaus and the reliability of consumer credit information.